awsdocs/iam-user-guide/doc_source/id_roles_manage_modify.md

    The output of this command contains the ARN of the policy\.
 Make a note of this ARN because you will need to use it in a later step\.

 1. Decide which user or group to attach the policy to\.
-If you don't know the name of the user or group that you want to modify, use one of these commands to list the users or group in your account:
+If you don't know the name of the user or group that you want to modify, use one of these commands to list the users or groups in your account:
    + AWS CLI: [aws iam list\-users](http://docs.aws.amazon.com/cli/latest/reference/iam/list-users.html) or [aws iam list\-groups](http://docs.aws.amazon.com/cli/latest/reference/iam/list-groups.html)
    + AWS Tools for Windows PowerShell: [Get\-IAMUsers](http://docs.aws.amazon.com/powershell/latest/reference/Index.html?page=Get-IAMUsers.html&tocid=Get-IAMUsers) or [Get\-IAMGroups](http://docs.aws.amazon.com/powershell/latest/reference/Index.html?page=Get-IAMGroups.html&tocid=Get-IAMGroups)
    + IAM API: [ListUsers](http://docs.aws.amazon.com/IAM/latest/APIReference/API_ListUsers.html) or [ListGroups](http://docs.aws.amazon.com/IAM/latest/APIReference/API_ListGroups.html)